90zlaya/ultimate-cheatsheet-for-developers/shell/youtube-dl.md

 # youtube-dl
-> Download videos from YouTube
+> Download videos from YouTube.

 Read more about [youtube-dl](https://youtube-dl.org/).